cboettig/labnotebook/_posts/2011-03-19-approximate-bayesian-computing-abc-methods.markdown

 ### Update

-Dan Lawson (comments below) drew my attention to another paper treating this problem of model-wise sufficient statistics [cite]10.1214/11-BA602[/cite].
+Dan Lawson (comments below) drew my attention to another paper treating this problem of model-wise sufficient statistics Didelot _et. al._ 2011.
 The authors propose a potentially straight-forward work-around: define a model M in which both the original models M1 and M2 are embedded.
 They then demonstrate for exponential family models that sufficient statistics for M are sufficient statistics for comparing M1 and M2 by Bayes factors, if I've followed the argument correctly.
 I'll try to work out an example in a phylogenetics context in the notebook when I get a chance.

 ### Further reading